Skip to main content

 Combination products.
 If your protocol calls for two peptides (BPC-157 and TB-500, for example), a combination vial is cheaper than buying each separately.
 Two single vials might run $400 to $500 per month.
 The combination product (see our BPC/TB-500 combo guide) runs $299 to $349.

 Introductory offers.
 Many providers offer a discount code for first-time patients.
 At PeRx, the code WELCOME10 takes 10 percent off your first order.
-View the full peptide catalog for current pricing.
+See the full pricing breakdown or view the peptide catalog for current per-product pricing.

 Is It Worth It?